Showing posts with label 1988. Show all posts

 Oi, come back!

 Traps - triggering a hidden trap is a characteristic of Dungeon Adventure that you will need to endure.
-Sadly, there is no ability to search for what might possibly be lurking nearby so traps are found only by foolishly walking into them.
+Sadly, there is no ability to search for what might possibly be lurking nearby, so traps are found only by foolishly walking into them.
 This system feels unmerited, like you're exploring blindly just waiting for a hit to your HP (and pride!)

 Hang on, that door appears to lead to a dead end!!
 Or is there a secret passageway?

-Four options are available during any skirmish but I doubt talking will help here?
+Four options are available during any skirmish, but I doubt talking will help here.

 Aesthetics

-We're nearly at the end, so do you fancy a couple of screenshots before the gripping conclusion?
+Do you fancy a couple of screenshots before the gripping conclusion?
 I hope so...

 Hitting the 'Y' key reveals your character's statistics.
 Along with keys, scrolls, etc.